reactive-firewall/multicast/docs/CI.md

 Most of the linting in CI/CD is performed by GitHub workflows with the exception of a minimal `Flake-8` scan for python source-code performed via CircleCI by the aptly named `Lint` job.
-All of the linter reporting (eg. anything more than pass/fail status) is from the GitHub linter workflows.
+All of the linter reporting (e.g., anything more than pass/fail status) is from the GitHub linter workflows.
 There are two noteworthy forms of feedback from the various linting automation, [code-scanning reports](https://docs.github.com/en/code-security/code-scanning), and [GitHub Anotated Messages](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/workflow-commands-for-github-actions#setting-a-debug-message).
 All linting workflows failures result in alerts that can be reviewed with the relevant